Estimating a probability mass function with unknown labels: The model, the data and the estimators

-These considerations lead to the idea of a sieved maximum likelihood estimator, in which we maximize the probability of the data over probability measures corresponding to a slightly different model from the true model, and indexed by a slightly different parameter: the model is both extended (to allow a blob) and truncated ($\theta$ has finite length).
-The resulting estimator should really be called a sieved extended-model maximum likelihood estimator, but that is too much of a mouthful, especially when we use it as an alternative to the basic-model MLE, believing indeed that the basic model is correct.
+These considerations lead to the idea of a sieved maximum likelihood estimator which we denote the {\em sieved PML estimator} (sPML), in which we maximize the probability of the data over probability measures corresponding to a slightly different model from the true model, and indexed by a slightly different parameter: the model is both extended (to allow a blob) and truncated ($\theta$ has finite length).

 For given true parameter $\theta$ of basic or of extended model, and given truncation level $k=k_n$, define $\widetilde \theta=(\theta_1,...,\theta_k)$ and define $\theta_0=1-\sum_{\alpha=1}^k \theta_\alpha$.
 In general, $\widetilde \phi$ will denote a possibly defective probability mass function on $\{1,...,k\}$ where $\phi_1\ge\phi_2\ge ... \ge \phi_k$, and $\phi_0=1-\sum_{\alpha=1}^k \phi_\alpha$ will denote its deficit.
 Such parameters correspond to what we call the \emph{sieved model}.